Back

 The Canadian healthcare system

-Having the chance to practice medicine in a universal healthcare system is a motivator for many doctors.
+The opportunity to practice medicine in a universal healthcare system is a motivator for many doctors.
 Dr. Suneel Dhand shared his locums experience in an interview with KevinMD.com.
 “I got tired of hearing American doctors blasting the Canadian system, and others championing it, while neither had any idea of what they were talking about,” he says.

 Why Canada needs locum tenens physicians